How to Implement Deep Learning in Healthcare Practice: Top Features and Applications

 4. Drug Discovery

-Companies like Insilico Medicine and Atomwise use deep learning to find new drug candidates and predict their safety, speeding up drug development.
+Companies like Insilico Medicine and Atomwise use deep learning to find new drug candidates and predict their safety.
+It speeds up the drug development process.